 2008 — Leadership Iowa University is created by the ABI Foundation to provide professional development opportunities for Iowa college students.
 This program completes the continuum of programming from high school through professional.

-2010 — The Elevate Advanced Manufacturing initiative is established in response to a growing skills gap and workforce shortage in Iowa.
-The Elevate campaign promotes advanced manufacturing careers in our state while challenging outdated stereotypes about the industry.
+2010 — Elevate Advanced Manufacturing is established in response to a growing skills gap and workforce shortage in Iowa.
+The initiative promotes advanced manufacturing careers in our state while challenging outdated stereotypes about the industry.